 Pooled endowment spending is determined using the total return concept.
-The board of trustees approved a spending rate for the general pooled endowment based on 5% of a trailing 36-month average market value for the years ended June 30, 2023 and June 30, 2022, and approved a spending rate for the fossil fuel free portfolio based on 3.5% of a trailing 36-month average market value for the years ended June 30, 2023 and June 30, 2022.
+The board of trustees approved a spending rate for the general pooled endowment based on 5% of a trailing 36-month average market value for the years ended June 30, 2024 and June 30, 2023, and approved a spending rate for the fossil fuel free portfolio based on 3.5% of a trailing 36-month average market value for the years ended June 30, 2024 and June 30, 2023.
 For a few donor-restricted endowment funds, the university honors and adheres to donor-stipulated spending limitations.

-At June 30, 2023, approximately 99.3% of the university's endowment investments were pooled.
+As of June 30, 2024 and 2023, approximately 99.3% of the university's endowment investments were pooled.